Jack Ma's Ant Financial may join race for Singapore digital bank licences

 OCBC has agreed to join peer-to-peer lender Validus Capital and Temasek Holdings' venture capital arm to seek a wholesale licence before the year-end application deadline.
 DBS, which operates a digital bank in India and Indonesia, hasn't expressed any intention to seek a licence.

-South-east Asia's digital lending market is expected to more than quadruple to US$110 billion by 2025, according to a report by Bain & Co, Google and Temasek Holdings.
+South-east Asia's digital lending market is expected to more than quadruple to US$110 billion (S$150 billion) by 2025, according to a report by Bain & Co, Google and Temasek Holdings.

 Ant SME Services (Hong Kong) unit received a permit from the Hong Kong Monetary Authority in May to operate a virtual bank in the Chinese territory.